moneybutton/paywall-example/README.md

-# Money Button: Webhook Test
+# Money Button: Paywall Example

 Example application showing how to build a paywall using [Money Button](https://moneybutton.com).